How do you celebrate a holiday song release during the middle of a pandemic like a good ol’ fashion Christmas party?

 I found a way.

-Listen to “This Song’s for You”
+Listen to “This Song’s for You” or Watch the music video

 I’ve done four live events previously, all of which have been really fun.
 Interacting with people in the comments has been a great way to stay connected during this isolating time.
 It’s been a way to finally get back to sharing my songs like I did at open mics before COVID-19 happened.